piMoll/SEILAPLAN/docs/index.md

    should appear in the toolbar.
 If not, right-click on the toolbar and activate the _Plugins Toolbar_ entry

-Further information, first steps, and troubleshooting can be found in the PDF ( german): [SEILAPLAN_Installation_und_erste_Schritte.pdf](https://github.com/piMoll/SEILAPLAN/raw/master/help/SEILAPLAN_Installation_und_erste_Schritte.pdf)
+Further information, first steps, and troubleshooting can be found in the PDF (in german): [SEILAPLAN_Installation_und_erste_Schritte.pdf](https://github.com/piMoll/SEILAPLAN/raw/master/help/SEILAPLAN_Installation_und_erste_Schritte.pdf)

 ## Obtaining elevation data for Switzerland

-Since spring 2021, the Swiss Federal Office of Topography swisstopo has been providing very accurate elevation data for free download.
+Since spring 2021, the Swiss Federal Office of Topography swisstopo has been providing very accurate elevation data for free.
 The data can be conveniently downloaded in QGIS using the _Swiss Geo Downloader_ QGIS plugin.
 The plugin can be installed through the menu _Plugins_ > _Manage and Install